s54a/t3Gallery-pnpm-create-t3-app/README.md

 ## A challenge to the viewer

-- Fix the page layout for images of different resolutions
+- [x] Fix the page layout for images of different resolutions
-- "Selecting" images on the gallery page
+- [ ] Selecting images on the gallery page
-- "infinite scroll"
+- [ ] infinite scroll
-- Folders/albums
+- [ ] Folders/albums